Amiir25/pythonism/README.md

-Simple and advanced Python projects.
+A collection of Python projects.